Advanced Searching (In Library)

 Ranges

-If you are looking for date queries you can search the year field. year:2015 would search all the papers in the year 2015.
-To search for a particular month you could do added:2015-05.
+If you are looking for date queries you can search the year field.
+If you input year:2015 this would search all the papers in the year 2015.
+To search for a particular month you can input added:2015-05.

 Screenshot of advance searching personal library in ReadCube Papers

 You can also use a wildcard for one end of your range query.
-So say you want to see all the papers before 1993. year:[* TO 1993]
+For instance, if yo want to see all the papers up until 1993, you query would look like: year:[* TO 1993]

 Screenshot of advance searching personal library in ReadCube Papers